 See the locations and phone numbers for our rehabilitation services.

-When you need to return to your active lifestyle, Lehigh Valley Health Network’s experienced rehabilitation team will work with your doctor to develop a plan suited to you.
+When you need to return to your active lifestyle, Lehigh Valley Health Network (LVHN)’s experienced rehabilitation team will work with your doctor to develop a plan suited to you.

 We provide physical therapy, occupational therapy, speech therapy and audiology services for adults and children.